-Dionysius' reckoning could have been based on the known common multiple planetary periods shown also in the so -called goal year texts, (Hunger 2006) the periods of the inscription of Keskinthos, (Jones 2006) or the knowledge that enabled to construct the Antikythera mechanism.
-Commensurable planetary periods:
+Dionysius' reckoning could have been based on the known common multiple planetary periods shown also in the so-called goal year texts, (Hunger 2006) the periods of the inscription of Keskinthos, (Jones 2006) or the know-ledge that enabled to construct the Antikythera mechanism.
+Some commensurable planetary periods. i.e. periods, after which planets conjunct again:

-3 Trine, 2 Saturn, 5 Jupiter (59 years)

-43 Trine, 29 Saturn, 72 Jupiter, 400 Mars, 854 years 1 moon (before)

-65 Jupiter, 875 Moon

-152 Venus, 243 years

-5 Venus, 99 moon, 8 years, 2920 days

-101 Trines, 2006 years.
-(Rothwangl)

-9. Conclusion
+- 3 Conj (J&S) = 2 Saturn = 5 Jupiter (59 years) - 43 Conj (J&S) = 29 Saturn = 72 Jupiter = 400 Mars = 854 years - 65 Jupiter = 875 Moon - 152 Venus = 243 years - 5 Venus = 99 moon = 8 years = 2920 days - 101 Conj (J&S) = 2006 years.
+(Rothwangl 2004)

+CONCLUSION

 The invention of Anno Domini was based upon an end-time-plan with the correct calculation of a forecast of a massing of the classical seven planets.
 Yet, the dating of Christ's incarnation happened with a wrong value of precession.

-Anno Domini is based upon an unrealistic cosmological concept that the world would end at the planetary alignment of May 2000 together with the second coming of Christ.
+ACKNOWLEDGEMENTS Anno Domini is based upon a now unrealistic cosmological concept, which postulates that the world would end at the planetary alignment of May 2000 together with the second coming of Christ.

-However, the orientation towards an alignment of all planets has worldwide parallels such as in the Kali Yuga or the Deluge in 3102 BCE, or the Zhuanxu dynasty and calendar in 1953 BC.
+However, the orientation towards a massing of all planets has worldwide parallels in timekeeping such as in the Kali Yuga or the Deluge in 3102 BCE, or the Zhuanxu dynasty and its calendar in 1953 BC.

-An astronomical project in the Austrian Alps has actualized this idea in the planetary trail "Heaven upon Earth."
-Models in the scale of 1 : 1 Billion show in size and distance the massing of the classical planets, but as well together with the modern planets Uranus and Neptune the next such alignment, which will occur exactly at vernal equinox in 662 1/2 years.
+An astronomical project in the Austrian Alps has actualized this idea in the Planetary Trail "Heaven upon Earth."
+Models in the scale of 1 : 1 Billion show in size and distance the massing of the classical planets, but as well together with the modern planets Uranus and Neptune.
+The next such alignment, which will occur exactly at vernal equinox in 660 years.
 (20-03-2675).